When was the last time you cleaned your stage lighting equipment?

 This is really important.
 If you can’t find a way to do this with the way the filter is set up, find a way to remove it for cleaning and re-insert it in the same direction when you’re done.

-With most ML’s in a church setting, you shouldn’t have any dirt or grime on the lens.
-If there is, clean it like an ellipsoidal lens as I described above.
+If there is any dirt or grime on the lens, clean it like an ellipsoidal lens as I described above.